Susan Daniel, Chair

 II.
 Students who have completed dental assisting, dental hygiene, or dental coursework beyond the five-year period at a program that is accredited by the ADA are invited to challenge individual courses by passing a test for the desired courses.
 Successful completion (75% or higher) will exempt the students from the challenged course(s).Back To Top

-Bachelor of Science Requirements
+Bachelor of Science Requirements for Entry-level Program

 |Interpreting the Past||3|